kurta999/CustomKeyboard/README.md

 # Quick overview
 ### 1. For Automotive development:
-1. **CAN-USB Transreceiver** - Send and Receive standard and ISO-TP CAN Frames over CAN bus via computer trough USB - see more info below
+1. **CAN-USB Transceiver** - Send and Receive standard and ISO-TP CAN Frames over CAN bus via computer trough USB - see more info below
 2. **CAN Script handler** - Execute tests scripts by settings specific frames and sendinig them to the bus automatically
 3. **UDS DID Reader & Writer** - Read and Write UDS DIDs over GUI, DIDs have to be defined in DidList.xml - DIDs also can be cached locally